 Industrial Oven Defined

-Industrial oven, also known as thermal processing machines, are used daily across the globe and are the backbone of manufacturing.
+Industrial ovens, also known as thermal processing machines, are used daily across the globe and are the backbone of manufacturing.
 From curing pill coatings in a pharmaceutical lab to mass-producing baked goods for supermarkets, industrial ovens are necessary equipment in most product-related industries.
 Like many heat-producing systems, these ovens can, if not properly used and maintained, create a fire risk and produce toxic emissions that pose health and safety problems for operators and nearby workers.

 An industrial oven is a large, heated chamber often used at extremely high heat to treat, cure, dry, bake, melt, or test various materials.
 These ovens differ from domestic versions in their ability to function over long periods of time, maximum thermal temperature, and application diversity.